xmartin46/shroomish/designMeeting.md

 If the user wants to know where is one specific type of mushroom, he will go to the map page.
 Then he will select the mushroom he want.
 This will create a request to the database, which will give all the locations where it has been founded recently (max time not accorded yet).
 Later, it will create a heat map of that locations and will show them in the map.

-### project plan draft (project structure, tasks divided among group members, time to be used, preliminary schedule)
+### Project plan draft (project structure, tasks divided among group members, time to be used, preliminary schedule)

 ## Focus area

-Since our aim is to make something useful and easy to use, we will focus our project mainly in UX and functionality.
+Since our aim is to make something useful, we will focus our project mainly in functionality.
+We need to focus on that because the main attraction of our website, besides of the mushroom gallery and its information is the ability to tell you the type of mushroom and whether a mushroom is edible or not.

+Also, we have never done something similar as the idea stated so we will need more effort and time to develop it.